Part of Fukuoka · Kyushu

 Springharu

-• Cherry blossoms in Ohori Park and Maizuru Park
+• Cherry blossoms peak late March to early April in Ohori Park

 Summernatsu

-• Hakata Gion Yamakasa festival float race in July
+• Hakata Gion Yamakasa festival runs through July — a highlight of the city's calendar

 Autumnaki